How to Travel by Trains in Cambodia in 2024!

 Kampot, Battambang, and Phnom Penh are typically included in a standard Cambodia itinerary.

-Here I will share my experience with the trains in Cambodia.
+Here I will share my experience riding on the trains in Cambodia.

 Phnom Penh to Sihanoukville by train